Institute of Museum and Library Services (IMLS)

 Native American tribal organizations may apply if they otherwise meet the above eligibility requirements.

-Applicants are invited to participate in one of two pre-application webinars to learn more about the program and ask questions.
+Grant Program Webinars: Applicants are invited to participate in a pre-application webinar to learn more about the program and ask questions.
 Webinar dates are June 25, July 10, and July 25.

 The application process for the NLG-L program is a two-phase process.
 In the first phase (Preliminary Proposal phase), all applicants must submit a two-page preliminary proposal by the deadline listed above.
 Selected applicants will be invited to submit full proposals in the second phase (Invited Full Proposal phase) of the process.
 Only invited full proposals will be considered for funding.